Barrister career path

 Attend relevant careers events, including careers fairs, presentations and talks and pupillage fairs).
 Look into funding possibilities for postgraduate training (eg, local education authority grants and inn scholarships).
 Keep applying for mini-pupillages.

 Non-law degree students will need to apply for the conversion course, known as the Graduate Diploma in Law (GDL).
 If you intend to study full time, you should apply through the Central Applications Board (www.lawcabs.ac.uk) from September onwards in your final year at university.
-The application system has recently changed so that there is no longer a closing date for applications; rather, applications are dealt with as they are submitted and institutions are notified weekly of new submissions.
+There is not a closing date for applications; rather, applications are dealt with as they are submitted and institutions are notified weekly of new submissions.
 Applications for part-time courses must be made directly to the provider.

 Find out about pupillage applications.
 Look at the different BPTC providers and check their application details.
 Gain some further work experience.